 In many cases, couples choose to pursue a legal separation as a means of satisfying the requirements for a no-fault divorce.
 Unless couples are able to prove that their marriage has broken down due to infidelity, domestic violence, desertion, or substance abuse, family courts in South Carolina will only grant spouses with a no-fault divorce if they have lived separate and apart from one another for at least one year without cohabitation.
 While seeking an Action for Separate Support and Maintenance is not required, it can help make the eventual transition to divorce much simpler by establishing each party's rights and responsibilities during their separation.

 Ultimately, determining which option is right for you will largely depend on the circumstances of your unique situation.
 If you are unsure whether or not a legal separation is right for you, contact the Columbia family lawyers at Masella Law Firm, P.A.
-With more than 20 years of legal experience, we can help you understand your legal options and guide you towards the most appropriate course of action.
+With nearly 30 years of legal experience, we can help you understand your legal options and guide you towards the most appropriate course of action.

 To find out more about how we can assist you, fill out an online form today to schedule your personalized case review.